peterhinch/micropython-samples/encoders/ENCODERS.md

 These were written for encoders producing logic outputs.
 For switches, adapt the pull definition to provide a pull up or pull down as required, or provide physical resistors.
-This is my preferred solution as the internal resistors on most platforms have a rather high value.
+The latter is my preferred solution as the internal resistors on most platforms have a rather high value posing a risk of slow edges.

-# Algorithm
+# 7. Algorithm

 Discussions on the MicroPython forum demonstrate a degree of confusion about the merits of different decoding algorithms and about contact debouncing.
-These notes aim to clarify the issues and to provide an explanation for the approach used in my code samples.
+These notes aim to clarify the issues and to provide an explanation for the approach used in my code samples; also to describe the mechanism where errors occur.

 Incremental encoders produce two signals `x` and `y`.
 Possible state changes are shown in this state diagram.